 You Are Not Your Thoughts

 Intrusive thoughts are a feature of having a human brain, not evidence of a broken or dangerous one.
-The path forward isn't to eliminate them — it's to stop fighting them, which paradoxically makes them quieter over time.
-Browse our full archive of mental health resources if you'd like to keep reading, or take a moment to try the app below.
+The path forward isn't to eliminate them β it's to stop fighting them, which paradoxically makes them quieter over time.
+Browse our full archive of mental health resources if you'd like to keep reading.